apigee/apigee-android-sdk/samples/entities/README.md

-##eventManager android app.
+##entities android app.

-An app that acts as an EventBrite clone.
-This shows you some of the general functionality of our SDK including push, user login/logout, and interacting with public and private enitites.
+An app that shows you how to perform basic CRUD operations on entities in your account.

-##Running the eventManager android app
+##Running the entities android app

 Before running a sample application, place the apigee-android jar into 'app/libs' folder.